 - Opening of the South End Community Centre—19.6 FTEs in 2025.
 FTE requirements for the opening of Baker District facilities (library, parking and open space) are not yet included.

-- Enhancing digital and customer service including dedicated corporate customer service resources, and expanded IT resources to support web and in-field technology—two FTEs in 2024 and three FTEs in 2025.
+- Enhancing digital IT resources to support web and in-field technology—one FTE in 2024 and two FTEs in 2025.

 - Expansion of the Continuous Improvement Office project delivery capacity with addition of a certified Black Belt position in 2025.